kaga/kaga.github.io/debugging-teams/_posts/2021-11-28-Managers-Path.markdown

 ## Don't Forget What You Do Best

-> If you don’t stay in the code, you risk making yourself technically obsolete too early in your career.
-You may be on a management career path, but that doesn’t mean that you should wash your hands of technical responsibilities.
+> If you don't stay in the code, you risk making yourself technically obsolete too early in your career.
+You may be on a management career path, but that doesn't mean that you should wash your hands of technical responsibilities.
 In fact, I mention specifically in my engineering lead job description that I expect managers at this level to implement small features and bug fixes.

 After promoted to manager or tech lead because of this new gain perspective.
 In my opinion, it is very important to stay close to your roots, even few years in the management role.